cpacker/MemGPT/README.md

 set OPENAI_API_KEY=YOUR_API_KEY
 ```

-To run MemGPT for as a conversation agent in CLI mode, simply run `memgpt`:
+To run MemGPT as a conversation agent in CLI mode, simply run `memgpt`:

 ```sh
 memgpt